-No matter if your budget is £5,000 or £500, here are some top tips to make it stretch further.
+No matter if your budget is £5,000 or £500, here are some top tips for travelling on a budget and to make your money stretch further.

 1. Get the best travel fare